The Wildcat Foundation Board of Directors

 Dawn Merris has been a member of the Board since 2008.
 She serves on the Nominating Committee and is the School Board’s representative on the Wildcat Foundation.

-She has two children enrolled in the Mechanicsburg Area School District.
+She has had two children enrolled in the Mechanicsburg Area School District.
 Dawn is honored to serve on the Wildcat Foundation and is excited by the opportunities the Foundation continues to make available for students, staff, and the entire community.

 John grew up in Upper Allen Township and is a 1988 MASH graduate.
 After graduating, he continued his education at Shippensburg University where he received a BS Degree and Masters’ Degree in Public Administration.
 For the past 20 years, John has worked in the area of community planning and economic development in Pennsylvania and across the country.
 He is currently the Economic Development Program Manager for Tetra Tech and manages their Harrisburg, Pennsylvania office.
 In this position, he assists both public and private sector entities with developing strategic plans to successfully implement their priority projects.
 He is married and has three children enrolled in the Mechanicsburg Area School District.